Mut: Depictions

 In art, Mut was pictured as a woman with the wings of a vulture, holding an ankh, wearing the united crown of Upper and Lower Egypt and a dress of bright red or blue, with the feather of the goddess Ma'at at her feet.

+Mut's name could be written with the phallus glyph 𓂸𓏏, and here the goddess herself was even portrayed ithyphallically.

 Alternatively, as a result of her assimilations, Mut is sometimes depicted as a cobra, a cat, a cow, or as a lioness as well as the vulture.